Lumi669/mood_melody_aws/README.md

 - 🎵 Play/pause tracks based on your mood
 - 📊 Mood analytics based on your text input
-- AI‑Powered Curation: Emotion detection via NLP for spot‑on song and image pairing
+- AI‑Powered Curation: Emotion detection via NLP for spot‑on song with its linked image
 - Serverless, scales on AWS Lambda
 - CI/CD setup
 - Docker